openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

   extensions of the component
 * The role of the component in the overall platform and how it interacts with other components
+* Must be available to participate in the comment period for Core Contributor nominees nominated to commit code to the maintainer's repo(s), as part of the `Core Contributor Program`_

-It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachablility of the maintainer or reduce accountability.
+It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilites.
+The maintaining team must have ways of direct contact, such as an email address and a GitHub team, that anyone can use to get ahold of someone - it is completely acceptable for the team to figure out arrangements for list monitoring, such as an "on-call" rotation.

 Prerequisites
 -------------